 (Specifically the Publix chicken tenders, for any of my friends in the South – gosh there was something so magically delicious about their chicken tenders!)

-So, while I won’t pretend these are a copycat of those favorite chicken tenders, these Flaxseed Chicken Tenders do make a super easy, tasty option when you’re getting tired of regular ol’ baked or grilled chicken.
+So, while I won’t pretend these are anything like a copycat of those favorite chicken tenders, these flaxseed chicken tenders do make an easy, tasty option when you’re getting tired of plain baked or grilled chicken.

 - Use half flaxseed and have grated Parmesan cheese for a Parmesan Flax Chicken Tender